 Where can folks view the Our Mosaic Lives exhibit?
-People can see it at the Barrie Public Library all through February.
+People can see it at the Barrie Public Library all through February and March.
 The exhibit will be divided between the downtown branch (60 Worsley St.) and the Painswick location (48 Dean Ave.).
 Midway through the month the pieces will switch over to the other location.

 Any other upcoming events?
 On Monday, March 25 I’ll be participating in a Community Conversation with Beth Foster at the downtown Barrie Public Library from 7:30 to 8:30 p.m.
 Everyone is welcome to attend.
 We’ll be chatting candidly about diversity and inclusion through the perspective of my personal “Back to Black” journey.